-The Appomattox surrender marks the beginning of the end of the Civil War and the beginning of a new future for the United States.
-The generous terms laid out by General Grant and the calls by General Lee to all Confederates to peacefully accept those terms created the foundation for a political reunion between sections (although not necessarily sectional reconciliation) that would be mostly bloodless and free of future internecine warfare and Guerrilla attacks.
+The Appomattox surrender of April 9, 1865 marks the symbolic end of the Civil War and the beginning of a new future for the United States.
+The generous terms laid out by General Grant and the calls by General Lee to all Confederates to peacefully accept those terms created the foundation for a political reunion between sections (although not necessarily sectional reconciliation) that would be mostly bloodless and free of future warfare and guerrilla attacks.
 As Mark Snell argued in a blog post that has since been deleted, Appomattox saw the end of the killing and chaos of war.
 We might add that it also spared the lives of countless younger Americans who would have put their lives in danger had the war continued for months, years, or decades.
-Appomattox created a path towards the emancipation of four million (Southern) enslaved people, the establishment of birthright American citizenship no longer determined by skin color, condition of servitude, or the whims of the Supreme Court, and the expansion of voting rights to all male citizens regardless of color (and later all women).
+Appomattox created a path towards the emancipation of four million enslaved people, the establishment of birthright American citizenship no longer determined by skin color, condition of servitude, or the whims of the Supreme Court, and the expansion of voting rights to all male citizens regardless of color (and later all women).
 It also paved the way for a new conception of freedom that ensures that all people will be protected equally under the law regardless of their background, even though this county has often and continues to fail at meeting that ideal.

 The American Civil War was a sad four-year event in our nation’s history that saw the deaths of roughly 750,000 soldiers on both sides.
 Lives and property were destroyed, fortunes were ruined, and ways of life were drastically altered.
 But it’s worth asking how this war came about in the first place and why a country dedicated to the principles of republicanism and popular government came to engage in war with itself.
 The answer can be explained in large part through the lens of slavery and freedom in prewar America, and how the former gave meaning to the latter in the formation of this country.
 From Jedidiah Purdy’s A Tolerable Anarchy: